Richard S. Hunter: Biography

-Roughly 6 years later, in August 1952, he resigned from Gardner and October 1 opened Hunter Associates Laboratory, universally known as HunterLab (he used the L,a,b scale in the name) October 1, 1952.
-HunterLab’s beginnings were very modest – just Richard and 2 technicians working in 4 rooms on the second floor of his boyhood home (which was next door to his house) in the woods in what is now McLean, VA.
+Roughly 6 years later, in August 1952, he resigned from Gardner and opened Hunter Associates Laboratory, universally known as HunterLab (he used the L,a,b scale in the name) October 1, 1952.
+HunterLab’s beginnings were very modest – just Richard and 2 technicians working in four rooms on the second floor of his boyhood home (which was next door to his house) in the woods in what is now McLean, VA.
 Several months later his wife, Elizabeth, joined the company to take care of administration and finance (while the family German Shepherd slept on the front porch).

 His first contracts were for consulting and testing projects, for example, measuring the appearance of roofing granules for Funkhouser Co.
 These projects soon led to requests for an instrument to implement his work.
 In 1954 he developed a tubiditimeter for measuring the amount of wood fiber in paper mill wastewater and a yellowness meter for measuring the vitamin A content of milk.
 Over the years he designed instruments to help USDA score tomato puree for Grade A rating, a citrus colorimeter for grading frozen orange juice for the Florida Citrus Commission, gloss meters, a distinctness of image meter, an on-line colorimeter, and many other color and appearance measuring instruments.
 The most successful was the 25th development project, undertaken in 1957 for the Procter & Gamble Company who didn't want the Crisco they were measuring to melt and run into the instrument as was happening with their then current unit.
 After evaluating the prototype D25 Tristimulus Colorimeter, P&G ordered 26.
 Over the next 30 years more than 5,000 D25s were sold before it was superseded in 1987 by the spectrophotometric based LabScan.

 When P&G ordered their 26 units, HunterLab added manufacturing to its consulting, testing and education mission and this stimulated growth over the following years.
 To accommodate that growth, in 1965 the company moved to a larger building in Fairfax, VA and then Reston, VA in 1979 where it continues to manage its worldwide presence today.

 Richard Hunter had a long list of achievements during a career that spanned over 60 years.
-In addition to conceiving the L,a,b color scale and its companion Delta E (color difference) scale, he authored the textbook, The Measurement of Color and Appearance, published in 1975 (revised with Richard Harold in 1987).
+In addition to conceiving the L,a,b color scale and its companion Delta E (color difference) scale, he developed the first practical photoelectric tristimulus colorimeter that made his L,a,b, color scale easily usable by industry and authored the textbook, The Measurement of Color and Appearance, published in 1975 (revised with Richard Harold in 1987).
 He was an active member of many organizations, including American Society for Testing Materials (ASTM); The Optical Society of America (OSA); The Inter Society Color Council (ISCC), Technical Association of the Pulp and Paper Industry (TAPPI) and the Federation of Societies for Coatings Technology to name a few.
 He chaired numerous committees and served as President and board member of the ISCC from 1972 to 1974.